 To see more of the north from Yellowknife, flights are in order.
 Possible options include side trips to Nahanni National Park, one of the jewels of Canada's north, or to the northern community of Inuvik, just 200 kilometers from the Arctic Circle, to see what life is like in the far north.

-7 City Hopping Across Canada
+7. City Hopping across Canada

-Highlights: Vancouver, Toronto, Montreal (Optional: Calgary, Halifax, St. John's, Quebec City)
+Canadian Cities Itinerary Highlights: Vancouver, Toronto, Montreal (Optional: Calgary, Halifax, St. John's, Quebec City)

 Nature lovers could make a stop in Calgary for a quick trip out to Banff National Park and Lake Louise.
-For a more complete picture of Canada, catch a flight to either Halifax or St. John's to enjoy some seafood and experience the culture and friendly people of the Maritimes.
+For a more complete picture of Canada, catch a flight to either Halifax or St. John's to enjoy some seafood and experience the culture and friendly people of Atlantic Canada.